All Episodes

 And yet we're still covering up for these people.

-Yeah, look, I we we have brought on more people, more experts, more times, explained in such specific detail what life for women and Christians and Jews and minorities and gays and lesbians are under Sharia and the horror of their lives and the discrimination that is mainstream.
+Yeah, look, we have brought on more people, more experts, more times, explained in such specific detail what life for women and Christians and Jews and minorities and gays and lesbians are under Sharia and the horror of their lives and the discrimination that is mainstream.

-Now, then it raises the issue if you grow up under that culture in that society and you want to come to America, you know, are you coming here because you want to assimilate and get away from that oppressive tyranny and and treat people and offer equal rights to all individuals, or do you want to come here proselytize and advance the caliphate that you have been indoctrinated into since you're a kid?
+Now, then it raises the issue: if you grow up under that culture in that society and you want to come to America, you know, are you coming here because you want to assimilate and get away from that oppressive tyranny and treat people and offer equal rights to all individuals?

 I mean, it's a hard question, right?

-Well, I mean, and the other thing is, too, is the very people that Sharia law persecutes are the very people that are the first ones to be standing at an airport holding signs against the travel ban and against banning uh Muslims from countries that sponsor terrorism.
+Well, I mean, and the other thing is, too, is the very people that Sharia law persecutes are the very people that are the first ones to be standing at an airport holding signs against the travel ban and against banning Muslims from countries that sponsor terrorism.

-But the problem is if you're coming from Yemen, if you're coming from Saudi Arabia, or you're coming from any of these countries that practice this very extreme form of Sharia, how is it ever possible to ascertain whether you come here in peace or you come here because you think that Allah is guiding you to kill the infidel?
+But the problem is, if you're coming from Yemen, if you're coming from Saudi Arabia, or you're coming from any of these countries that practice this very extreme form of Sharia, how is it ever possible to ascertain whether you come here in peace or you come here because you think that Allah is guiding you to kill the infidel?

 I don't know how you determine the difference.